-Pirates had a huge rework with 2.0 and were the reason I learned to not leave unguarded unclaimed territory with a hyperlane directly into my empire.
-The little pirates can become a huge problem, however well maintained border Starbase can keep them at bay.
+Pirates had a considerable rework with 2.0 and were the reason I learned to not leave unguarded unclaimed territory with a hyperlane directly into my empire.
+The little pirates can become a huge problem, however well-maintained border Starbase can keep them at bay.
 They will buzz your systems, disable your starbases and blow up your mining stations.
 This is the game’s way of showing that you are being robbed.
 So I highly recommend the old man approach: Grab a big stick and keep an eye on your front yard.
 That stick should take the form of a Bastion class starbase with as many defence platforms you can afford.

 But some pirates are a different breed.
 I’m not talking about those big bad ass pirates you find lurking around a system with a bunch of do-nothings in their pockets.
 I mean the marauders.
 These are full blown, bordered, communication-worthy factions.
 They have personalities and as time goes on, different options to interact.
-Maybe it was just the fact the galaxy was a really busy place, but any time I offered to pay them to raid someone, they would always tell me they had other plans.
+Maybe it was just the fact the galaxy was a hectic place, but any time I offered to pay them to raid someone, they would always tell me they had other plans.
 Aside from their remarkably full books for raiding, you can hire captains and recruit mercenaries from their ranks.
 Very helpful when you are in a pinch and need that extra muscle for a war.

 Fortunately for us, some other empire dealt with the Great Khan.
-However, the marauders didn’t just disappear.
-The former Khanate became it’s own nation and eventually entered into more civil galactic society.
+However, the Marauders didn’t just disappear.
+The former Khanate became its own nation and eventually entered into more civil galactic society.
 I felt like the cranky old man who had to admit the young punks who used to knock over his mailbox had finally grown up.
 And I didn’t like it.
 I kept insulting them.
 Even when the Scourge arrived and ate the good half of my empire, I still took time to send those former pirates a nasty jab.

-Music for the End of the the World
+Music for the End of the World

 End of Days

-Some game companies would have taken the massive changes in the 2.0 update and simply called it Stellaris II.
+Some game companies would have taken the massive changes in the 2.0 update and just called it Stellaris II.
 Seriously, it’s that different.
 Other companies could have done it and would have gotten away with it to.
 And you can bet your last two bits that we would be looking at buying all that DLC again.
 But not Paradox.
 They have given a massive, free update to the game, one that fixes and improves on so much.
 Last time I saw a document the size of the 2.0 patch notes I was buying a house.
 (My lawyer was not impressed that I insisted on reading the entire document.)

 It would also have been easy for a company to charge more than 20 bucks USD for this DLC.
 But that is the price, and it is worth it.
 In addition to all the goodies mentioned above, there are new civics, new ascension perks, and I almost teared up seeing unity ambitions.
 That’s right, unity builds now have something to spend all that unity on when the ascension is completed.

-Score: 9.5 – Good price, good content and, my heart of hearts, lays the ground work for more themes of Planet Killers down the line
+Score: 9.5 – Good price, good content and, my heart of hearts, lays the groundwork for more themes of Planet Killers down the line

 Review by Joshua Smith (aka Old Man Mordaith)